 The process of setting up a structured settlement annuity is different than when your clients take a simple cash settlement.
 There are a few things you need to keep in mind to avoid a situation where it’s either too late to do a structured annuity or you’ve done something that now prohibits the client from having that option.
+So, here are all the steps on how to properly set up a structured settlement annuity:

 Step 1: Contact Your Settlement Planner